 While the companies shown in my group don’t include all the primary silver miners in the world, they do provide a pretty good indicator of what it cost to produce silver.
 Fresnillo LLC, the largest silver producer in the world, was not included in the data because the company reports financial results bi-annually (June & Dec) and most of their revenue now comes from their gold production.
 Last year, Fresnillo LLC’s gold revenues were 50% of total revenues while silver sales were only 36%.

 Regardless, the silver miners in my group produced 76 million oz (Moz) of silver last year:

-However, it is true that the majority of silver comes as a by-product of base metal mining.
+However, the majority of silver indeed comes as a by-product of base metal mining.
 And, according to the 2019 World Silver Survey, 60% of the global silver mine supply is a by-product of copper, zinc, and lead base metal mining.
-But, I can assure you that a copper or zinc-lead producing company isn’t giving away their silver for free, as some individuals might believe.
+But, I can assure you that a copper or zinc-lead-producing company isn’t giving away their silver for free, as some individuals might believe.